lachholden/obsidian-recipe-view/docs/index.rst

 Plugin installation
 ===================

-This plugin is currently being reviewed for inclusion in the community plugins list.
+This plugin can be installed using the usual Obsidian community plugins `here <obsidian://show-plugin?id=recipe-view>`_.

-In the meantime, it can be installed using `BRAT <https://github.com/TfTHacker/obsidian42-brat>`_ Just add the URL ``https://github.com/lachholden/obsidian-recipe-view`` as a beta plugin.
+Beta versions can also be installed using `BRAT <https://github.com/TfTHacker/obsidian42-brat>`_ Just add the URL ``https://github.com/lachholden/obsidian-recipe-view`` as a beta plugin.

 Activating the recipe view
 ==========================